-When fast-growing companies realize it’s time to take a more strategic approach with their finances, many decide to bring on a finance director to help them set long-term business goals.
+When fast-growing companies realize it’s time to take a more strategic approach with their finances, many decide to bring on a director of finance to help them set long-term business goals.

 Understanding how to manage growth today while also forecasting future financial needs is a skill that’s earned over time.
-That’s why employers usually seek a finance director for their team who has at least 10 years of experience in accounting and finance.
+That’s why employers usually seek a director of finance for their team who has at least 10 years of experience in accounting and finance.

-Many businesses are also prepared to offer competitive compensation to these seasoned professionals.
-According to the 2019 Robert Half Salary Guide for Accounting and Finance Professionals, finance directors in the United States who work in corporate accounting departments can expect to see a midpoint salary of $148,750 in 2019.
+As for the director of finance salary, many businesses are prepared to offer competitive compensation to seasoned professionals.
+According to the 2020 Robert Half Salary Guide for Accounting and Finance Professionals, directors of finance in the United States who work in corporate accounting departments can expect to see a midpoint salary of $152,250 in 2020.

-The range of responsibilities that finance directors may be asked to handle depend on the size of the company and whether it has other financial leadership in place, such as a controller.
-In addition to directing an organization’s financial policies, finance directors may oversee all financial functions at the company, including accounting and tax.
-They may also play a key role in financial planning that supports business growth and development.
+The range of responsibilities that directors of finance may be asked to handle depend on the size of the company and whether it has other financial leadership in place, such as a controller.
+In addition to directing an organization’s financial policies, the director of finance may oversee all financial functions at the company, including accounting and tax.
+The director of finance may also play a key role in financial planning that supports business growth and development.

 - Oversee insurance and risk management